 For more information, please contact the Port Hardy Visitor Information Centre

 Sandy toes, tideline treasures and the perfect makings for sandcastles, Stories Beach is a Port Hardy gem.
-A leisurely sandy stroll or a brisk shoreline walk, the salty air of Storeys Beach will clear the mind and rejuvenate the soul.
+A leisurely stroll or a brisk shoreline walk, the salty air of Storeys Beach will clear the mind and rejuvenate the soul.
 Just around the corner is Thomas Point and while this beach may be rocky, its shores are one of the best spots in town for an afternoon beach fire.
 Stay warm, roasting a marshmallow and wait for the sun to set.
 The colours of evening sky on the distant landscape are perfect for making memories.

 Port Hardy is the North Island’s gateway to the beautiful west coast.
 Raw, rugged and windswept; the west coast of Northern Vancouver Island is becoming well known for its remarkable coastline and stunning beaches.
 Explore a rocky tideline, discover sea stacks and sea caves, feel the warmth of the sand beneath your feet and trace the sandy shoreline; west coast beaches are where the real adventures begin.
-Hike to San Joesph Bay, surf the waves at Raft Cove, beachcomb at Cape Palmerston, or camp at Grant Bay; these beaches are the perfect place to loose yourself in nature.
+Hike to San Joesph Bay, surf the waves at Raft Cove, beachcomb at Cape Palmerston, or camp at Grant Bay; these beaches are the perfect place to lose yourself in nature.

 Port Hardy and the surrounding area is rich and deep-rooted with cultural heritage and history intricately tied to the offerings of the landscape and natural environment.
 Local parks and reserves encompass diverse regions of Northern Vancouver Island’s landscape.
 From old growth forests, alpine mountain ranges and marine parks to heritage sites marking early historical importance from the first known First Nation culture to the first known European settlements, local parks invite adventure and discover of an area like none other.